Googie Withers: Australia

 Withers first toured Australia in the stage play Simon and Laura.
 After McCallum was offered the position of running J.C.
 Williamson theatres, they moved to Australia in 1959.
 Withers starred in a number of stage plays, including Rattigan's The Deep Blue Sea, Desire of the Moth, The First 400 Years (with Keith Michell), The Circle, A. R. Gurney's The Cocktail Hour, Time and the Conways, The Importance of Being Earnest, Beekman Place (1965), for which she also designed the set.
-The Kingfisher, Stardust, Chekhov's The Cherry Orchard and Wilde's An Ideal Husband for the Melbourne Theatre Company; both productions toured Australia.
-They appeared together in the UK in The School for Scandal at the Duke of York's Theatre in London's West End, and on the subsequent British Council tour of Europe in 1983–84, and in W. Somerset Maugham's The Circle at the Chichester Festival Theatre.
+Desire of the Moth, The Kingfisher, Stardust, Chekhov's The Cherry Orchard and Wilde's An Ideal Husband for the Melbourne Theatre Company; both productions toured Australia.
+They appeared together in the UK in The School for Scandal at the Duke of York's Theatre in London's West End and on the subsequent British Council tour of Europe in 1983–84, and in W. Somerset Maugham's The Circle at the Chichester Festival Theatre.
 Withers starred on Broadway with Michael Redgrave in The Complaisant Lover, and in London with Alec Guinness in Exit the King.

 Later career

 Withers returned to films with the lead in Nickel Queen (1971), directed by McCallum.

 She was in The Cherry Orchard (1974) on Australian TV.

 In 1974, she appeared as Faye Boswell, the original governor of a women's prison, in the television series Within These Walls.
 Because Within These Walls had been a moderate success in Australia, she was approached by producers to play the role of the Governor in the Australian version titled Prisoner, but she declined and the role was given to Patsy King.

+Performances on the stage in productions of The Cherry Orchard and An Ideal Husband earned Withers a nomination in the Actress of the Year in a Revival at the 1976 Laurence Olivier Awards.

 Withers starred in the BBC adaptation of Hotel du Lac (1986), which was followed a year later by another BBC production, Northanger Abbey.

 In 1989, she appeared at Brighton in England in The Cocktail Hour alongside her husband John and her daughter, Joanna.
 In the previous year, the play had been a success in New York, starring Nancy Marchand.
 In 1990, she appeared in ITV's adaptation of Ending Up.
 Her last screen performance was as the Australian novelist Katharine Susannah Prichard in the film Shine (1996), for which she and the other cast members were nominated for a Screen Actors Guild award for "Outstanding performance by a cast".

 In 2002, aged 85, Withers, with Vanessa Redgrave, appeared in London's West End, in Oscar Wilde's Lady Windermere's Fan.

 In October 2007, aged 90 and 89 respectively, Withers and McCallum appeared in an extended interview with Peter Thompson on ABC TV's Talking Heads programme.